---

 2. Generate iOS and Android assets from those sources.

-Tool reference: [@capacitor/assets](https://github.com/ionic-team/capacitor-assets).
+Tool reference: [@capacitor/assets](https://github.com/ionic-team/capacitor-assets){:target="_blank"}.

-## Adding Native Functionality with Plugins[¶](#adding-native-functionality-with-plugins "Permanent link")
+## Adding Native Functionality with Plugins

 Use plugins when your app needs device features that a browser alone can't provide reliably.